Kavya30S/multi-agent-ai-system/README.md

 Interface: Streamlit app at http://localhost:8501 for file uploads and result display.

 Folder Structure
+Below is the project’s directory structure with descriptions of each file and folder.
+Directory Details
 multi-agent-ai-system/
 ├── agents/
 │   ├── __init__.py               # Empty file to make agents a package